 Financial Performance Units were granted to certain key associates and are earned based on the Company achieving various financial performance metrics beginning on the grant date and ending on December 31, 2019.
 If the Company achieves the financial metrics, which include various thresholds from 0% up to 150%, then the Financial Performance Units will have a subsequent two-year service period vesting requirement ending on December 31, 2021.
 As of December 31, 2019, the Company is accruing at the target threshold of 100% for 50% of the awards and at 50% for the remainder.
 The amount of shares that could have been issued as of December 31, 2019 was approximately 10,000 shares.
 During the years ended December 31, 2019 and 2018, the Company recognized an immaterial amount of compensation expense for the Financial Performance Units.
-As of December 31, 2019, there was \$0.2 million of unrecognized compensation expense related to the Financial Performance Units.
-As of December 31, 2019, the unrecognized stock-based compensation expense is expected to be recognized over a weighted-average period of 2.0 years.
+As of December 31, 2019, there was \$0.2 million of unrecognized compensation expense is expected to be recognized over a weighted-average period of 2.0 years.